EOP-OMB/payment-accuracy/website/pages/programs/va-va-community-care.md

       in order to develop stronger internal controls and mitigate risks within existing payment processes.
     Mitigation_Strategy: app4_1
-  - Action_Taken: Completed
-    Action_Type: Change Process
-    Completion_Date: FY2024 Q3
-    Description_Action_Taken: Actions taken included clarified payment methodology with VA and third-party administrators to bill at the correct allowable rates.
-      Additionally, for non-network payments, VA implemented system checks to suspend institutional inpatient, and ambulance claims for manual review prior to payment.
-      In addition, VA instructed third-party administrators to follow standard billing practices as defined in the contract and communicated to claims processing agents to not process claims when timely filing requirements were not met.
-Change process was the best mitigation strategy in order to develop stronger internal controls and mitigate risks within existing payment processes.
-    Mitigation_Strategy: atp4_1
   - Action_Taken: Planned
     Action_Type: Audit
     Completion_Date: FY2025